art

 There’s a quiet elegance to the slow stir — the rhythmic motion of a bar spoon gliding through ice, the faint clink of metal on glass, the gentle swirl of liquid coming to life.
 In a world obsessed with speed and productivity, stirring a cocktail slowly feels almost rebellious.
 But for those who appreciate the ritual, the slow stir becomes more than just a mixing technique — it’s a meditation.

-By Ethan Chen7 months ago in Proof
+By Sofia Mertinezz8 months ago in Proof